Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 They read you the charges.

-Uh, at that point, you've probably been indicted because it's typically a week or two after uh you've been arrested andor charged, and then that's where you actually enter in a plea.
+At that point, you've probably been indicted because it's typically a week or two after you've been arrested and or charged.

-But an initial appearance is just FaceTime with the judge, knowing what's going on, getting the initial document uh given to you, and then getting a bond if you qualify for one.
+But an initial appearance is just FaceTime with the judge, knowing what's going on, getting the initial document given to you, and then getting a bond if you qualify for one.

 Let's keep going.

-Next different counsel.
+Next different council.

-All right, so there's his defense counsel right there.
+So there's his defense council right there.

 Oh, I'm sorry.

-I'll I'll I'll go ahead and take over.
+I'll go ahead and take a look.

-We asked that these little reality set.
+We asked that usable real be set.

 We ask that that happen.